The theme lecture is available at the following web-page:

 - environmental flows compared to human induced water uses

-- trends in share of different water use sectors over time
+- trends in water use within different parts of a basin / trends in share of different water use sectors over time

 Submission: please submit the assignment by using the submission icon below.

-I have now opened the tab for the project work - please take a look.
+I have now opened the tab for the final presentation - please take a look.
 It would be good to start slowly thinking about the presentation and what you would like to present in it.

 On Thursdays we have a workshop (see Schedule for location) in where you can get help on the home assignment.
 In the video below, there is a short introduction how to enhance vector maps in illustrator.